clojure-quant/infra-guix/README.md

 ## OCEAN

-OCEAN is a tiny macine hosted by digital-ocean fra-1.
+OCEAN is a tiny machine hosted by digital-ocean fra-1.
 It runs trateg.

 in /home/repo/clojure-quant/infra-guix: